gustavokeiff/gustavokeiff/README.md

 - 👋 Hi, I’m @gustavokeiff
-- 👀 I’m interested in Cognitive Neuroscience and Synthetic Sentient Inteligence
+- 👀 I’m interested in AGI
-- 🌱 I’m currently learning Swift, Assembly, Machine Code, 3D Graphics, Graph Theory
+- 🌱 I’m currently learning Swift and Assembly
+- 🤔 I'm working on an unusual project, the app will be 50GB to start with
-- 💞️ I’m looking to collaborate on nothing yet
+- 💞️ I’m looking to collaborate with people that can help me solve some unusual problems
 - 📫 How to reach me ...

 <!---